cwebbtw/demo-web/README.md

-# Using knative to canary deploy two versions of the same application
+# Canary deploy with knative

+This demo-web repository provides the docker file, sample html and knative deployment manifests to canary deploy to a kubernetes cluster running knative.

 ## Prerequisites

 * Docker
-* Kubernetes context
+* Kubernetes context (AKS/EKS/GKE/minikube are all supported)
-* knative installed on the kubernetes cluster
+* knative (0.4) installed on the kubernetes cluster (knative works on minikube/AKS/EKS/etc)

+See https://knative.dev/docs/install/ for information on installing knative.

 ## Releases

 There is a blue release and a green release, which can be used to demonstrate deployment strategies.

-Both releases have been deployed to dockerhub.
+Both releases have been deployed to dockerhub and are public.

+See:

+* `cwebb/demo-web:blue`
+* `cwebb/demo-web:green`

 ## knative